perry-amsterdam/led-clock/README.md

 # LED Clock Build with Wemos D1 Mini and WS2812B LEDs

-I am creating an LED clock using WS2812B LEDs, a picture frame from IKEA, some laser cutting, 3D printing, a Wemos D1 Mini, and Arduino code.
-This project serves as a way to learn Arduino programming, laser cutting, and 3D printing.
+I’m building an LED clock using WS2812B LEDs, a picture frame from IKEA, laser cutting, 3D printing, a Wemos D1 Mini, and Arduino programming.
+This project is not only about creating a functional clock but also serves as a hands-on way to learn and experiment with Arduino programming, laser cutting, and 3D printing techniques.

-The clock face will initially have a simple design.
-Once the clock is complete, I plan to collaborate with a group of creative artists to enhance the clock face with an artistic touch.
+The clock face will start with a simple, functional design.
+Once the initial build is complete, I plan to collaborate with a group of talented artists to give the clock face an artistic makeover.

+The software behind the clock is designed to be flexible, allowing programmers to modify it and change the clock’s behavior.
+This opens up possibilities for customization and unique features, making the clock as much a platform for creativity as it is a timepiece.
 ## Clock Setup

 The clock will connect to the internet to retrieve time information from an NTP (Network Time Protocol) server.
 To do this, it needs to connect to a Wi-Fi access point (AP).